Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Introduction

 \section{Introduction}

 Blockchain-based decentralized cryptocurrencies suffer from well-documented scalability issues~\cite{DBLP:conf/fc/CromanDEGJKMSSS16,8431962,DBLP:conf/atal/JainSG21} that hinder their adoption for daily payments.
-One of the promising solutions for the blockchain scalability problem are Payment Channel Networks (PCN)~\cite{poon2015bitcoin,Raiden} which allow the users to bypass the blockchain and perform private peer-to-peer transactions.
-A PCN consists of a set of payment channels that allow its two end-users to perform fast, offchain transactions to one another.
-The blockchain is called for an initial funding transaction at a channel's opening and the two end-users can afterwards freely exchange as long as the balance remains within the allocated funds.
+The promising solutions for the blockchain scalability problem are Payment Channel Networks (PCN)~\cite{poon2015bitcoin,Raiden}, which allow users to bypass the blockchain and perform private peer-to-peer transactions.
+A~PCN consists of a set of payment channels that allow its two end-users to perform fast, off-chain transactions to one another.
+The blockchain is called for an initial funding transaction at a~channel's opening and the two end-users can afterwards freely transact as long as the balance remains within the allocated funds.
 In general, two users willing to perform a fast transaction do not share a common channel: a typical transaction is rather routed through the network from channel to channel, each user forwarding the payment along the routing path.

 A PCN crucially needs to keep its set of channels balanced to be able to route transactions with high throughput.
-An unbalanced channel otherwise becomes unidirectional and requires a costly call to the blockchain to regain liquidity.
-The problem of efficiently balancing the channels to maximize the transaction throughput is considered the main bottleneck of PCNs and is the subject of intensive research.
-Existing works either designed routing heuristics to minimize channel imbalances~\cite{DBLP:conf/mascots/AwathareSARB21,DBLP:journals/comcom/MercanEA21,DBLP:conf/nsdi/SivaramanVRNYMF20} or considered the associated optimization problem with full knowledge of the incoming requests~\cite{DBLP:conf/wdag/ChatterjeeK0SY25,DBLP:conf/sirocco/SchmidSY23}.
+An unbalanced channel otherwise becomes unidirectional and requires a~costly call to the blockchain to regain liquidity.
+Efficiently balancing the channels to maximize throughput is considered the main bottleneck of PCNs and the subject of intensive research.
+Existing works either designed routing heuristics to minimize channel balance~\cite{DBLP:conf/mascots/AwathareSARB21,DBLP:journals/comcom/MercanEA21,DBLP:conf/nsdi/SivaramanVRNYMF20} or considered the associated optimization problem with full knowledge of the incoming requests~\cite{DBLP:conf/wdag/ChatterjeeK0SY25,DBLP:conf/sirocco/SchmidSY23}.